Beautiful Country Of Malta-Ultimate Guide 2024

 3. Transportation

-• Public Transport: Malta has an extensive bus network that is affordable and covers most tourist destinations.
+• Public Transport: Malta has an extensive bus network that is affordable and covers most tourist family-friendly destinations.
 However, buses can be crowded in peak seasons.

 • Car Rental: Renting a car offers more flexibility, especially if you plan to explore Gozo or remote areas.
 Remember, Malta drives on the left side of the road.